harambe-dev/p2pool/README.md

     cd litecoin_scrypt
     C:\Python27\python.exe setup.py build --compile=mingw32 install

 If you run into an error with unrecognized command line option '-mno-cygwin', see this: http://stackoverflow.com/questions/6034390/compiling-with-cython-and-mingw-produces-gcc-error-unrecognized-command-line-o

 Running P2Pool:
 -------------------------
-Run P2Pool with the "--net litecoin" option.
+To use P2Pool, you must be running your own local harambecoind with server=1 enabled in your .conf file or with the -server flag.
+Also make sure that you have all dependencies installed including compiling the ltc_scrypt module (see requirements section).
+Launch p2pool with the following

-Run your miner program, connecting to 127.0.0.1 on port 9327.
+	python run_p2pool.py --net harambecoin -a <HARAMBECOINADDRESS>

-Forward port 9338 to the host running P2Pool.
+Run your miner program, connecting to 127.0.0.1 on port 53000 with any username and password.

-Litecoin's use of ports 9333 and 9332 conflicts with P2Pool running on the Bitcoin network.
-To avoid problems, add these lines to litecoin.conf and restart litecoind:
+For additional options or to try and troubleshoot any errors you may be encounter, run:

-    rpcport=10332
+    python run_p2pool.py --help

-    port=10333
+You can view statistics from your node by opening 127.0.0.1:53000 in a web browser.

 Sponsors:
 -------------------------